Annapurna Circuit Trek via Tilicho Lake Overview

 While the Annapurna circuit can be done independently, it’s helpful to hire local guides or porter.
 Porter will carry up to 10 kg or 15 kg per client.
 If you wish , you may keep your clothing and items in a storage on room where you are stay on Kathmandu hotel.
 They can provide you valuable insights into the local culture, traditions, and history of the Annapurna region.
 They can explain the significance of monasteries, festivals, and other cultural aspects you encounter along the way.Moreover, they are familiar with the trail conditions and alternate routes.
 Similarly a porter carries your heavy backpack, and allowing you to trek with a lighter load.
 Therefore, you can join Nepal holiday treks and tours Pvt.
 Ltd. for hiring a highly experienced, helpful, friendly, and English speaking, licensed trekking guide and porter with their insurance.

-5) Altitude Sickness
+Altitude Sickness during the trek

 Generally altitude sickness occurs when you travel to a high altitude too quickly.
 Headache, nausea, tiredness etc are the symptoms occur when your body tries to adjust to the lower air pressure and lower oxygen levels at high altitudes.
 When it comes to this illness, one should be pro-active and notify the guide as soon as possible.